-A thorough examination of the external ear canal and tympanic membrane is necessary prior to the caloric test.
-The three most important factors to consider are the presence of cerumen, the presence of a tympanic membrane (TM) perforation, and the shape of the ear canal.
+A thorough examination of the external ear canal and tympanic membrane is necessary before the caloric test.
+The three most important factors to consider are:

-If excessive cerumen is present, it might preclude the stimulus from reaching the inner-most portion of the ear canal and could therefore prohibit a reliable test result.
+If excessive cerumen is present, it might prevent the stimulus from reaching the inner-most part of the ear canal and could prohibit a reliable test result.
 Removal of even the smallest amounts of cerumen is beneficial to the testing process.

-In the presence of a TM perforation, caloric stimulation by water cannot be completed.
-Stimulation by air can be performed only briefly to determine whether or a not a vestibular response is present; however, accurate unilateral weakness and directional preponderance measures cannot be calculated.
+In the presence of a TM perforation, you cannot perform caloric stimulation with water.
+You can only perform stimulation by air briefly to determine whether or a not a vestibular response is present.
+However, you cannot calculate accurate unilateral weakness and directional preponderance measures.

 It is necessary to perform VNG with the patient in a vision-denied state to disallow fixation suppression of the nystagmus response.